PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 ## View Vested Details

-### System Rule

-- On click of vested records that have been vested, open view dialog of vested details.

 ### UX Rule

+- Shows vesting details of any particular vesting schedule.
-- Shows proper message when `Vested details` or `Gift/Sale details` is not available.
+- When `Vesting details` or `Gift/Sale details` is not added for any vesting schedule, it will show proper message.
+- When vesting details of some shares are left to be added then the action name will be `Vested Details`.
+- When there is nothing left, action name will be `Edit`

 - When Notes is too long it will be shown in multiple line (Never show ellipses).
 - If the user has completed the vested details of all vested shares, the `Edit Vested Details` will be renamed `Edit`.